Website Design Durban: What to Look for in a Local Agency

 Everything sounds easy

-If the agency makes the work sound frictionless without talking about process, content, or revisions, the project may be under-scoped.
+If the agency makes the work sound effortless without talking about process, content, or revisions, the project may be under-scoped.

 No serious post-launch answer